bandang0/theiaonline/documentation.md

 * [theia Status Update](statusupdate.pdf): A small presentation relating the state of the project right before v0.1.1.

 ### Former documentation
-On theia.hopto.org we keep only the most recent documentation.
+On theiaonline we keep only the most recent documentation.
 If you are looking for the documentation of an older version of `theia`, we recommend you download the version you are looking for from the [Getting Theia](../releases) page and build the documentation yourself, as it is described in the `README.md` file.